ClickHouse/ClickHouse/docs/en/sql-reference/statements/insert-into.md

 - Data is added in real time.
 - You upload data that is usually sorted by time.

+### Asynchronous inserts

-It's also possible to asynchronously insert data in small but frequent inserts.
+It is possible to asynchronously insert data in small but frequent inserts.
 The data from such insertions is combined into batches and then safely inserted into a table.
-To enable the asynchronous mode, switch on the [async_insert](../../operations/settings/settings.md#async-insert) setting.
-Note that asynchronous insertions are supported only over HTTP protocol, and deduplication is not supported for them.
+To use asynchronous inserts, enable the [`async_insert`](../../operations/settings/settings.md#async-insert) setting.
+Note that asynchronous inserts are supported only over HTTP protocol and that deduplication is not supported for them.

+Using `async_insert` or the [`Buffer` table engine](/en/engines/table-engines/special/buffer) results in results in additional buffering.

+### Long-running inserts

+For long-running inserts, results will be visible after writing each [`max_insert_block_size`](/en/operations/settings/settings#max_insert_block_size) rows.

 **See Also**